|(Credit: Christina Shapiro/Texas Stars)|

 Once a player clears waivers in a season, the clock starts on when he will have to clear waivers again.
 This prevents a player from clearing waivers at the start of the season because no one knew him and then having a great season only to be assigned to the AHL at any time by the NHL club.

-If a player has already cleared waivers once in a season, he must clear waivers in order to be assigned if he has played ten or more NHL games since the last time he cleared waivers or if more than 30 days have passed since the last time he cleared waivers.
+If a player has already cleared waivers once in a season, he must clear waivers in order to be assigned if he has played ten or more NHL games since the last time he cleared waivers or if the player has been in the NHL for more than 30 days since the last time he cleared waivers.

 Up until the summer of 2012, there were two flavors of icing: touch and no-touch.
 The NHL and AHL were two of the only leagues in the world to still use touch icing.
 At a basic level, when a player dumps the puck into the offensive zone from the opposite side of the center line and it crosses the goal line without another player touching it, icing occurs.